eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

    - The customer accepts or rejects the permission request via their Permission Administrator’s portal.

 3. Data provisioning
-   - Once permission is granted, the Regional Connector retrieves the relevant data from the Metered Data Administrator.
+   - Once permission is granted, the Region Connector retrieves the relevant data from the Metered Data Administrator.
    - Outbound Connectors deliver this data to the Eligible Party’s services.

 4. Permission management